 Our team will review it, and it may be removed from the Chrome Web Store.
 You'll have a chance to make changes and appeal the decision.
 As noted above, if you created your extension before we announced the policy on December 19, 2013, you have until July 22, 2014 to make changes.
 If your extension was created after the policy was announced, it needs to be compliant now.

-18) If my extension's single purpose is to change the new tab page, can I use the browser/page action button?
+If my extension's single purpose is to change the new tab page, can I use the action button?

-The addition of a page or browser action button under the new Chrome UI (Chrome 49 and later), will not trigger a single purpose policy violation if the button only serves as a shortcut to the extension's main functionality.
+The addition of an action button under the new Chrome UI (Chrome 49 and later), will not trigger a single purpose policy violation if the button only serves as a shortcut to the extension's main functionality.
 For example, if an extension's single purpose is changing the new tab page, clicking the toolbar icon can open a new tab page.
-The page or browser action button button, however, cannot introduce any additional functionality or content.
-If an extension's single purpose is a narrow subject matter or focus area, then the functionality and content of the browser action button must likewise fall within that narrow purpose.
+The action button button, however, cannot introduce any additional functionality or content.
+If an extension's single purpose is a narrow subject matter or focus area, then the functionality and content of the action button must likewise fall within that narrow purpose.

 Chrome makes it easy for users to retain agency over their preferred search settings.
 Modifying search settings should be a purpose on its own, and when bundled with other functionalities, users may experience an unpleasant surprise.
 For these reasons, search extensions that stretch their functionality beyond a clear single purpose will trigger a confirmation dialog.
 Search extensions that are limited to the single purpose of overriding search settings will not trigger a confirmation dialog.

 Appendix: Examples of extensions that comply with the quality guidelines

 An extension that adds features to Chrome's browser history.
 All of the features are contained in a single browser function.